MissVeronica/um-black-listing-email-domains/README.md

 1. Use the "Say What?" plugin with text domain ultimate-member
 2. https://wordpress.org/plugins/say-what/

+## Updates
+1. Version 2.0.0 Admin user addition of disposable email domains
+2. Version 3.0.0 Addition of online update of disposable email domains

-## Installation
+## Installation & Updates
-Install by downloading the ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
+1. Install or update by downloading the ZIP file via the green button.
+2. Install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.

-Activate the Plugin: Ultimate Member - Blocked Email Domains
+3. Activate the Plugin: Ultimate Member - Blocked Emails and Domains